Skip to main content

 Deck Vault

 By default, Deck encrypts and stores credentials in Deck Vault.
-Credentials never leave the vault except to authenticate a session, and each set is scoped to a single connection.
+Credentials never leave the vault except to authenticate a session, and each set is scoped to a single credential.
 They are never shared across users, organizations, or sources.
 Deck Vault is encrypted at rest and in transit.
 With credentials stored, you get:

 • Automatic re-authentication.
 Expired sessions recover without user involvement.